mhamwala/workshop/README.md

 # Building a Cloud Ready Express.js Application

-This workshop shows you how to take a Node.js application, and make it "cloud ready": adding support for Cloud Native Computing Foundation (CNCF) technologies using the package and templates provided by the CloudNativeJS project.
+This workshop shows you how to take a Node.js application and make it "cloud ready": adding support for Cloud Native Computing Foundation (CNCF) technologies using the package and templates provided by the CloudNativeJS project.

-In this self-paced tutorial you will:
+In this self-paced tutorial, you will:

 * Create an Express.js application
 * Add Health Checks and Metrics to your application